wp-plugins/aweber-forms-by-mailmunch/readme.txt

 * Use AWeber Interest Group/Segments
 * Add AWeber forms to posts, pages, or categories
 * Set forms to single or double opt-in
-* Customize the success message
+* Send AWeber welcome email
-* Customize the submit button text
+* Customize the success message and submit button text
 * Redirect users to a page on submission
 * Un-subscribe users from AWeber lists
 * View subscriber AWeber profiles